 Workers on offshore oil rigs, platforms, jack-up rigs and the vessels that service these workplaces, are often at risk for serious injuries.
-Some of these injuries are the result of the hazardous nature of their work, but many more are caused by negligence.
+Some types of offshore accidents are the result of the hazardous nature of their work, but many more are caused by negligence.
 The same is true for maritime workers on inland waterways, whether members of the crew of a push boat or tub, or a crane barge in a midstream transfer operation.

-Falling Objects – Being struck by a falling or flying object is one of the most common injuries in the maritime world, especially on oil rigs, drill ships, crane barges and any multi-level vessel, most of which are by necessity.
+Being struck by a falling or flying object is one of the most common types of offshore accidents in the maritime world, especially on oil rigs, drill ships, crane barges and any multi-level vessel, most of which are by necessity.
 Heavy machinery and support structures that break loose or aren’t secured correctly have the potential to injure anyone on deck.

 The New Orleans maritime lawyers at The Lambert Firm have more than 40 years of experience in aggressively pursuing maritime workers’ rights.
 If you were injured in a maritime incident, it’s important that you contact us today to schedule a free, confidential consultation.

 Our personal injury attorneys represent clients on a contingency basis, meaning that our services are free unless and until we win compensation for you.
 During your consultation, we will perform a complete case review and determine the best course of action to obtain the compensation you are entitled to.